Know Nothing: Decline

-The party declined rapidly in the North after 1855.
-In the presidential election of 1856, it was bitterly divided over slavery.
+The party declined rapidly in the North after 1855, in part due to the party's rejection of a clear anti-slavery platform.
+During the presidential election of 1856, the party was bitterly divided over slavery.
 The main faction supported the ticket of presidential nominee Millard Fillmore and vice presidential nominee Andrew Jackson Donelson.
+In Massachusetts, for example, the American Party ran Republican candidate John C. Frémont as its presidential nominee.

 Fillmore, a former president, had been a Whig and Donelson was the nephew of Democratic President Andrew Jackson, so the ticket was designed to appeal to loyalists from both major parties, winning 23% of the popular vote and carrying one state, Maryland, with eight electoral votes.
 Fillmore did not win enough votes to block Democrat James Buchanan from the White House.
-During this time, Nathaniel Banks decided he was not as strongly for the anti-immigrant platform as the party wanted him to be, so he left the Know Nothing Party for the more anti-slavery Republican Party.
-He contributed to the decline of the Know Nothing Party by taking two-thirds of its members with him.

 Many were appalled by the Know Nothings.
-Abraham Lincoln expressed his own disgust with the political party in a private letter to Joshua Speed, written 24 August 1855.
-Lincoln never publicly attacked the Know Nothings, whose votes he needed:
+While Abraham Lincoln never publicly attacked the Know Nothings, whose votes he needed, he expressed his own disgust with the political party in a private letter to Joshua Speed, written August 24, 1855:

 Historian Allan Nevins, writing about the turmoil preceding the American Civil War, states that Millard Fillmore was never a Know Nothing nor a nativist.
 Fillmore was out of the country when the presidential nomination came and had not been consulted about running.
 Nevins further states:

-However, Fillmore had sent a letter for publication in 1855 that explicitly denounced immigrant influence in elections[117] and Fillmore stated that the American Party was the "only hope of forming a truly national party, which shall ignore this constant and distracting agitation of slavery."
+However, Fillmore had sent a letter for publication in 1855 that explicitly denounced immigrant influence in elections and Fillmore stated that the American Party was the "only hope of forming a truly national party, which shall ignore this constant and distracting agitation of slavery."

 After the Supreme Court's controversial Dred Scott v.
 Sandford ruling in 1857, most of the anti-slavery members of the American Party joined the Republican Party.
 The pro-slavery wing of the American Party remained strong on the local and state levels in a few southern states, but by the 1860 election they were no longer a serious national political movement.
 Most of their remaining members supported the Constitutional Union Party in 1860.